-The ASPxUploadControl provides the capability to choose from two upload modes (Standard and Advanced) using the ASPxUploadControl.UploadMode property.
+The BootstrapUploadControl provides the capability to choose from two upload modes (Standard and Advanced), which can be specified using the ASPxUploadControl.UploadMode property.
 You can also set the property to Auto to select the upload mode automatically.

-You need to increase the Request length limit (using the Web.Config file's maxRequestLength configuration setting), which is not protected against denial-of-service (DoS) attacks caused by users who post large files to the server, to allow large file uploads in this mode.
+You need to increase the Request length limit (using the Web.Config file's maxRequestLength configuration setting), which does not protect against denial-of-service (DoS) attacks caused by users who post large files to the server, to allow large file uploads in this mode.

 In Standard Upload Mode, a file upload is initiated automatically on the next postback.

 In this mode, the uploaded file is sent to the server in small packets (one at a time).
-The packets are saved into a temporary file, which has the .tmp extension, until upload is complete.
-You can use the UploadAdvancedModeSettings.TemporaryFolder property to specify the folder containing temporary files.
+The packets are saved into a temporary .tmp file until the upload is complete.
+You can use the UploadAdvancedModeSettings.TemporaryFolder property to specify the folder for temporary files.

-Note that files are deleted from the temporary folder in the following cases.
+Note that files are deleted from this folder in the following cases.

 Once a file is uploaded.